Skip to Main Content

 Emil Govani, PharmD, BCPS

 Emil is a Clinical Specialist Pharmacist practicing in internal medicine at Community Hospital.
-He is the preceptor for Internal Medicine and Advanced Internal Medicine.
-Emil earned his Doctor of Pharmacy degree from Butler University College of Pharmacy and Health Sciences in 2021 and completed his PGY-1 training at Powers Health in Munster, Indiana.
+He is the preceptor for Adult Internal Medicine and Advanced Adult Internal Medicine.
+Emil earned his Doctor of Pharmacy degree from Butler University College of Pharmacy and Health Sciences in 2021 and completed his PGY-1 training at Community Healthcare System in Munster, Indiana.
 His clinical interests include nephrology, cardiology, and infectious disease.

 Zachary Muller